 - Previous flight experience preferred.

-- Flight experience can be substituted year for year for the ICU/ED/Trauma requirement.
+- Flight experience can be substituted year for the ICU/ED/Trauma requirement.

 - Current licensure and/or certification as listed below: